leapbase/oauth2orize-mvp/README.md

 ./start
 ```

+## Test in browser

-Open in browser and visit:
+Open the following link in browser:

 http://local.helloworld3000.com:3002